What are the benefits of making my thesis available electronically on the ECU Repository, Research Online?

 It is compulsory to submit an electronic copy of research degrees to the University Library.
 However, it is not necessarily compulsory to have your thesis placed immediately onto the Repository for open access.
-You will be required to indicate the level of access to provide to your thesis via the Thesis submission form.
+You will be required to indicate the level of access to provide to your thesis via the Final Thesis submission form.
 It is possible to restrict part or all of your thesis from public open access via this form .
 ECU only access for all theses will be made electronically available via the Library catalogue.

 How do I submit a thesis?

 Newly graduating students:

 Download and complete a copy of the Final Thesis submission form.
 Send this form along with an electronic copy of your thesis to: firstname.lastname@example.org.
 Note that all dissertations and theses must be submitted as a PDF document.

 Past research students can submit their thesis for deposit into Research Online by downloading and completing the Final Thesis submission form and sending it along with an electronic copy of their thesis to email@example.com.